Starbucks: 2010s

+In 2012, Starbucks had annual Frappuccino sales of over US$2 billion.

 In August 2012, the largest Starbucks in the US opened at the University of Alabama's Ferguson Centre.

 On June 25, 2013, Starbucks began to post calorie counts on menus for drinks and pastries in all of its U.S. stores.

 In July 2013, more than 10% of in-store purchases were made on customers' mobile devices via the Starbucks app.

 The company once again utilized the mobile platform when it launched the "Tweet-a-Coffee" promotion in October 2013.
 On this occasion, the promotion also involved Twitter and customers were able to purchase a US$5 gift card for a friend by entering both "@tweetacoffee" and the friend's handle in a tweet.
 Research firm Keyhole monitored the progress of the campaign; a December 2013 media article reported that 27,000 people had participated and US$180,000 of purchases had been made to date.

 In January 2014, as part of a change in compact direction, Starbucks management transitioned from a singular brand worldwide to focusing on locally relevant design for each store.

 In May 2014, Starbucks announced ongoing losses in the Australian market, which resulted in all remaining stores being sold to the Withers Group.

 In July 2017, Starbucks acquired the remaining 50% stake in its Chinese venture from long-term joint venture partners Uni-President Enterprises Corporation (UPEC) and President Chain Store Corporation (PCSC) for US$1.3 billion.